geops/website/content/blog/snapping-stops/index.en.md

 ![A sketch of a part of a vehicle trajectory in the shape of a tree.
 The trajectory is forming a U-turn.
 It is overlapping with itself in opposite directions in the stem part of the tree.
 Two stops A and B are depicted.
 Stop B lies next to the stem part of the trajectory.
 A question mark indicates the ambiguity in placing stop B on the different parts of the trajectory.](/images/blog/snapping-stops-to-vehicle-trajectories/snap_a_b.png "Figure 1: An illustration of the problem of snapping a stop to different branches of a trajectory.")

+*Figure 1: An illustration of the problem of snapping a stop to different branches of a trajectory.*

 The GTFS standard provides a tool to solve this problem: Each vertex of the trajectory is assigned a distance value (kilometrage).
 Then for each call of a trip, the exact location on the trajectory can be identified by a corresponding distance value.
 But experience from real data sources tells us that this kilometrage is sometimes missing, inaccurate or plain wrong.
 Typical errors are:

 * missing or incomplete kilometrage for the trajectory